numpy/numpy-tutorials/content/tutorial-static_equilibrium.md

 In this tutorial you will use the following NumPy tools:

-* [`np.linalg.norm`](https://numpy.org/doc/stable/reference/generated/numpy.linalg.norm.html) : this function determines the measure of vector magnitude
+* [`np.linalg.norm`](https://numpy.org/doc/stable/reference/generated/numpy.linalg.norm.html) : This function determines the measure of vector magnitude
-* [`np.cross`](https://numpy.org/doc/stable/reference/generated/numpy.cross.html) : this function takes two matrices and produces the cross product
+* [`np.cross`](https://numpy.org/doc/stable/reference/generated/numpy.cross.html) : This function takes two matrices and produces the cross product
+* [`np.linalg.solve`](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html) : This function produces the solution (x) to a linear system of equations in the form of A * x = B

 +++